Gauri-Tripathi/Gauri-Tripathi.github.io/project/index.md

 # <span style="color:blue">Completed Projects</span>

-These are only some of my favorite projects;  many more can be found in my GitHub Repositories.
+These are only some of my favorite projects;
 <!--- Multi-Modal AI Music Assistant project --->

 <!-- title -->